tkataras/Automatic-Cell-Counting-with-TWS/README.md

 # Error Fixing
 ## Installation Errors
-The image names much match exactly between the hand counts and the original images (except for the file extension).

 __I can't move the files listed in the installation guide into the Plugins folder__
 1. It may be that you do not have permission to move files into that location.
 It may be your computer downloading Fiji into a protected location, like the iCloud.
 Try moving it, or downloading it again, to a local folder and try moving the folders again.